A Weekend in Punta Gorda – a Taste of Old Florida

 Harpoon Harry’s and Captain’s Table anchor the end of the mall and offer either fine dining upstairs at the Captains Table or casual dining with full bar and live music downstairs.

-Another great restaurant to sample in Fishermans Village is Village Fish Market.
+Another great restaurant to sample in Fishermens Village is Village Fish Market.
 The unusual twist for a Florida restaurant is that the food is cooked with a New England styling.
 It’s in the center courtyard of Fishermen’s Village with views of the sunsets over Peace River.
 They have a full-service bar so you can enjoy a cocktail while dining.

 Get Out on the Peace River